 Angel Trains Limited, formed in 1994 as part of the privatisation of the UK rail market, is one of three incumbent rail rolling stock leasing companies (ROSCOs) in the UK.
-The company's rolling stock assets totaled 3,948 passenger train vehicles at December 2021 with a further 440 vehicles scheduled to be delivered in 2022.
+The company's rolling stock assets totalled 4,2021 passenger train vehicles at December 2022, with a further 220 vehicles in the process of being manufactured for future delivery.

-Angel Trains Group Limited is the parent company of Angel Trains Limited.
+Angel Trains Group Limited2 is the parent company of Angel Trains Limited.
 Angel Trains (the Group) is the security ring-fenced group comprising Angel Trains Group Limited and its subsidiaries, including Angel Trains Limited and The Great Rolling Stock Company Plc (the Issuer), the issuer of the Baa2 rated Senior Bonds.